August in the Vegie Patch + Greenhouse

 Bishops flower is irresistible to hoverflies and predatory wasps

-Plant out companions like alyssum, bishops flower, nasturtium, poppy, borage, phacelia and shoofly bring the bees and predatory waps in.
+• Plant companions like alyssum, bishops flower, nasturtium, poppy, borage, phacelia and shoofly near the door and down the back, like a trail of breadcrumbs to bring the bees and predatory wasps all the way in.

-Set up the heatpad or hot box, gather seed raising mix, wash labels and trays – spring is coming!
+• Set up the heatpad, gather seed raising mix, wash labels and trays – spring is coming!